Ralph Sodington1

 Last Edited=12 Apr 2006

-Sir Francis Blundell, 3rd Bt. was born on 30 January 1643.2 He was the son of Sir George Blundell, 2nd Bt. and Sarah Colley.2 He married, firstly, Ursula Davys, daughter of Sir Paul Davys, between 1 December 1670 and 1 December 1671.2 He married, secondly, Anne Ingoldsby, daughter of Sir Henry Ingoldsby, 1st Bt. and Anne Waller, in 1675.2 He died circa 1707.2 His will was probated in 1707.1
+Sir Francis Blundell, 3rd Bt. was born on 30 January 1643.2 He was the son of Sir George Blundell, 2nd Bt. and Sarah Colley.2 He married, firstly, Ursula Davys, daughter of Sir Paul Davys, between 1 December 1670 and 1 December 1671.2 He married, secondly, Anne Ingoldsby, daughter of Sir Henry Ingoldsby, 1st Bt. and Anne Waller, in 1675.2 He died circa 1707.2 His will was proven (by probate) in 1707.1

-Sir Francis Blundell, 3rd Bt. succeeded to the title of 3rd Baronet Blundell [I., 1620] circa 1666.2 In 1674 he was acquitted of the murder of the 3rd and last Viscount Tara.2 In 1689 he was attainted by the Parliament of King James II.2 He held the office of Member of Parliament (M.P.) for King's County [Ireland] between 1692 and 1707.2
+He succeeded as the 3rd Baronet Blundell [I., 1620] circa 1666.2 In 1674 he was acquitted of the murder of the 3rd and last Viscount Tara.2 In 1689 he was attainted by the Parliament of King James II.2 He held the office of Member of Parliament (M.P.) for King's County [Ireland] between 1692 and 1707.2

 Child of Sir Francis Blundell, 3rd Bt. and Anne Ingoldsby